docelic/cuter/README.md

 Current code causes a bug: https://github.com/crystal-lang/crystal/issues/6158

-Crystime is an "overlay" for Papierkorb's [cute](https://github.com/Papierkorb/cute) which modifies some of its built in behavior.
+Cuter is an "overlay" for Papierkorb's [cute](https://github.com/Papierkorb/cute) which modifies some of its built in behavior.
 Specifically, it changes or adds the following:

 * blocks return Bool instead of nil
 * signals know their @parent